MrcSnm/bindbc-cimgui/README.md

 [-H](https://cgold.readthedocs.io/en/latest/glossary/-H.html), [-B](https://cgold.readthedocs.io/en/latest/glossary/-B.html#b)

 Even better, @AntonC9018 made a helper script that helps with cloning the right hash of cimgui, building it, as well as downloading and building dpp, and running the bidings generator.
+Run it by doing `rdmd regenerate.d`.

 If you need the ImGui backend implementations to be part of the library, include the source files in `cimgui/CMakeLists.txt`.